 Business Management Daily’s succinct, workplace-tested career advice is designed to help you position yourself to succeed in your chosen field.

-Bosses and employees have very different views of employee privacy when it comes to posting on social networking sites, according to a recent Deloitte survey.
-Sixty percent of executives responding to the survey said they have a right to know how employees portray their companies online, but 53% of workers said their off-duty posts are none of their employers’ business.
+Managers and employees have opposing views of privacy when it comes to employees’ off-duty postings on social networking sites, such as Twitter and Facebook.
+In a recent Deloitte survey, 60% of executives said they have a right to know how employees portray their companies online, but 53% of workers said their off-duty posts are none of their employers’ business.

 Once you’ve found the ideal mentor—someone with the skills or career you admire—hang on to him or her.
 Whatever you do: 1.
 Don't ignore your mentor's advice.
 2. Don't forget to follow up ...

 Women leaders in Generations X and Y don’t go it alone or count on legal remedies to break the glass ceiling.
 They are highly interdependent.
 This distinguishes them from their predecessors.
 Today’s high-watt Silicon Valley women make heavy use of social networking to get ahead.

 Participation in new “social media” outlets is on the rise, creating many questions for employers.
 Should we be using social media to develop business or to recruit new talent?
 Should we allow employees to use social media at work?
 What types of restrictions do we need?
 Can we monitor off-duty conduct?
 And what are the potential liabilities?

 Technology is blurring the lines between work and leisure and revealing real tensions between Gen Y, Gen X and baby boomer employees.
 A recent LexisNexis survey reveals divergent ideas about what is and isn’t an appropriate use of technology and software in the white-collar workplace: